Outrage widens over Russian attacks Zelensky now calls a ‘genocide’

 “The real problem they’re going to have with the sanctions response is it will be seen as insufficient pretty much no matter what you do.
 The humanitarian atrocity committed will always be much worse than a sanctions response,” Nephew said.
 “There’s nothing proportional to a massacre being committed.”

-The details of the retaliatory steps being considered by the U.S. aren’t clear, but senior Biden officials have previously discussed potentially devastating “secondary sanctions” that would target countries that continue to trade with Russia.
-Officials stressed planning was preliminary and no decisions had been made about potential responses.
+The details of the retaliatory steps being considered by the United States aren’t clear, but senior Biden officials have previously discussed potentially devastating “secondary sanctions” that would target countries that continue to trade with Russia.
+Officials stressed that planning was preliminary and that no decisions had been made about potential responses.

 The Biden administration could also impose sanctions on sectors of the Russian economy that they have not hit so far, including mining, transportation and additional parts of the Russian financial sector.